-SmartMedic Solution Component: Device, Tablet and Nurse Station Application
+SmartMedic Solution Components: Device, Tablet and Nurse Station Application

-Recommendation for customer (HDO): Customer aware and train the user .
-Only Stryker’s service engineer is authorized to access the SmartMedic solutions component device whenever needed, at the time of maintenance.
-HDO is not allowed to access and manage the device and tablet component.
+Recommendation for customer (HDO): Customer (HDOs) responsibility to be aware and train the appropriate user .
+Only Stryker’s service engineer has authorization to access the Smart Medic solutions component (device) whenever needed, at the time of maintenance.
+The access and management of the device and tablet is not provided for HDO.